silverbulletmd/silverbullet/website/Authentication.md

 #getting-started

+To be secure it is recommended you enable authentication.
+Here are the options.

 # Default: no authentication
 Out of the box, SilverBullet runs **unauthenticated** — anyone who can reach the server’s port can read and write your entire space.
 There are no built-in default credentials.
 This is intentional: for `localhost` use it’s the simplest possible setup.
 As soon as your server is reachable from anywhere else, you need to turn authentication on yourself.